SaiAkhil145/todoApplication/README.md

 ## Usage

-To use the User Management app, you can make HTTP requests to the provided API endpoints using your favorite API testing tool or framework.
+To use the Todo Application, you can make HTTP requests to the provided API endpoints using your favorite API testing tool or framework.